1 fille & 4 types: Critical reception

-The album met with favourable reviews from music critics.
-A reviewer from the Montreal Gazette called it the "most sympathetic and intimate work of her career".
-The French newspaper Le Parisien rated it as excellent, while the Swiss newspaper Le Matin wrote, "It's solid Dion, square and effectively devilish".
-Rob Theakston from AllMusic wrote that 1 fille & 4 types "is a record that many Dion fans were hoping would arrive one day.
-Her voice values dynamics over acrobatics and the band is stripped down to its bare essentials, taking Dion into relatively unfamiliar territories such as country-pop and folk, and she proves herself more than up to the task of delivering top-notch performances every time.
-This stripped-down, back-to-basics attitude is only further reinforced within the album's packaging: Dion in several fashionably rugged poses that could have come straight from an Abercrombie & Fitch catalog complete with photos of a rugged life 'on the road,' including a shot of her with the band all lying on a bed together with her hair up in a towel and the air conditioner apparently not working during the summertime.
+The album received favourable reviews from music critics.
+A reviewer from the Montreal Gazette described it as the "most sympathetic and intimate work of her career".
+The French newspaper Le Parisien rated it as excellent, and the Swiss newspaper Le Matin wrote, "It's solid Dion, square and effectively devilish".

+Rob Theakston of AllMusic stated that 1 fille & 4 types "is a record that many Dion fans were hoping would arrive one day.
+Her voice values dynamics over acrobatics, and the band is stripped down to its bare essentials, taking Dion into relatively unfamiliar territories such as country-pop and folk, and she proves herself more than up to the task of delivering top-notch performances every time.
+This stripped-down, back-to-basics attitude is only further reinforced within the album's packaging: Dion in several fashionably rugged poses that could have come straight from an Abercrombie & Fitch catalog, complete with photos of a rugged life 'on the road', including a shot of her with the band all lying on a bed together with her hair up in a towel and the air conditioner apparently not working during the summertime.
 It's completely premeditated and no diva in her right mind would stand for such living conditions, but this only reinforces how far away Dion wants to distance herself from her image this time around.
 The pop songs are equally as infectious as they are hummable".

-Entertainment Weekly editor David Browne wrote a mixed review: "The presentation cries out empress of overkill goes alt-rock, but the truth is much less engaging" and said that the album "does stand as a marked departure from her usual fare.
-Forsaking orchestras and pop gloss, she and her guys offer up reverby twang in "Tout l'or des hommes," a slide-guitar romp in "Ne bouge pas," and enough mopey, semi-unplugged arrangements to make you think they just discovered Bruce Springsteen's "Tunnel of Love".
+Entertainment Weekly editor David Browne wrote a mixed review, noting that "The presentation cries out 'empress of overkill goes alt-rock', but the truth is much less engaging" and adding that the album "does stand as a marked departure from her usual fare.
+Forsaking orchestras and pop gloss, she and her 'guys' offer up reverby twang in 'Tout l'or des hommes', a slide-guitar romp in 'Ne bouge pas', and enough mopey, semi-unplugged arrangements to make you think they just discovered Bruce Springsteen's 'Tunnel of Love'.
 For her part, Dion sounds more restrained than on her English-language extravaganzas.
 The album falls victim to the same bathetic love songs that cripple every Dion project, and the quasi-adventurous production gives way to drippy folk-pop balladry".